1. Home

 Managing Queues and Early Arrivals

 It’s common to see eager attendees lining up well before gates open.
 Managing these early-arrival queues is crucial for safety and morale.
 First, plan a dedicated space for lines that keeps crowding away from roads or other hazards.
 Use barriers or clearly marked lanes to organize the queue – this prevents the line from turning into an unstructured crowd at the gate.
-In fact, designing proper queue lanes (approximately 1 meter wide for general admissions, with wider lanes for ADA accessibility) and even having separate lanes for VIP or other groups can maintain order and maximize flow (method.events).
+In fact, designing proper queue lanes (approximately 1 meter wide for general admissions, with wider lanes for ADA accessibility) and even having separate lanes for VIP or other groups can maintain order and maximize flow, as detailed in ingress and egress strategies for major events.
 Ensure there are staff or signage at the end of the line so newcomers know where to go and don’t inadvertently start a second line or a dangerous crowd cluster.

 Crowd control outside the gates should not be an afterthought.
 Utilize security staff or volunteers to patrol the line, discourage queue-jumping or dangerous behavior, and provide first aid assistance if anyone feels unwell.
 If your venue is in a public area or city streets, work with local authorities on external crowd management – this might include measures like Hostile Vehicle Mitigation (HVM) barriers to protect those queuing from traffic.
 By treating the outside queue as an extension of the festival space that needs management and care, you can prevent accidents and keep spirits high before the first attendee even scans their ticket.